colarosa/Find-Businesses-Script/README.md

 4. Save the script.

 ## Categories Tracked
-The script searches for the following categories of activities:
+The script searches for the following categories of activities (change these to what ever you want):
 - Karate classes
 - Daycares
 - Coding clubs